J-O-B/manage-my-web/readme.md

 3. Click “Open with GitHub Desktop” and follow the prompts in the GitHub Desktop Application or follow the instructions from [GitHub](https://docs.github.com/en/free-pro-team@latest/github/creating-cloning-and-archiving-repositories/cloning-a-repository#cloning-a-repository-to-github-desktop) to see how to clone the repository in other ways.

 #### To Work With Your Local Clone:
-1. A
-2. b
-3. c

-3. Create environment variables (env.py):
+1. Install the requirements from "requirements.txt" with PIP.
+2. Build a new database using the "makemigrations & migrate" commands.
-    1. Create a .gitignore file in the root directory of the project.
+3. Create a new superuser using the "django-admin createsuperuser" and follow the steps.
-    2. Create a file in the root directory called "env.py".
-This will contain all of your envornment variables.
-Your env.py file should look similar to the following:
-> Import os
->
-> os.environ.setdefault("IP", "<IP TO USE>")
->
-> os.environ.setdefault("PORT", "<PORT TO USE>")
->
-> os.environ.setdefault("SECRET_KEY", "<ADD YOUR SECRET KEY>")
->
-> os.environ.setdefault("MONGO_URI", "<ADD YOUR MONGO URI>")
->
-> os.environ.setdefault("MONGO_DBNAME", "<ADD YOUR DATABASE NAME>")

-    3. Add "env.py" to your .gitignore file.
-    4. Finally to run the app, open a terminal and type "python3 app.py" and run the application.
+4. Run the django application using the django runserver command.
+5. Login using your superuser credentials by adding "/admin" to the url.
+6. From the admin menu, you can quickly create, read, update & delete records including products, users, email lists and more. (as this is a fresh install, the database will be blank)

-### Deploying To AWS (Amazon Web Services)
+### Deploying To Heroku & AWS (Amazon Web Services)

+Although the static and media files are hosted on AWS.
+The functionality of this website is thanks to Heroku.
+This section will walk through the complete deployment sequence for both Heroku & AWS.

 To deploy our application on Heroku, we are required to have a requirements.txt file as well as a Procfile.
-These files will allow Heroku understand what dependencies are required to run the application, as well as tell Heroku which file to run, to launch the application.
+These files will allow Heroku understand what dependencies are required to run the application, as well as tell Heroku which file to run, in order to launch the web application.

 #### Create a procfile:
 > Type "python app.py > Procfile"